A/N: Here it is! Chapter two! :D

 "As compared to what?
 Standing?" the woman replied.

 "Not standing.
 Rowing."

 "Rowing?" she scoffed.
 "I haven't planned on it."

-As she said that, she turned around to pass a wooden box to the man who was behind her, their guest.
-The guest took it.
+As she said that, she turned around to pass a wooden box to the man who was behind the woman, their guest.
+The guest took it and

 "What's this?"
 The guest questioned the woman.
 She ignored him and went back to her conversation to the rower, in which he said, "So you expect me to shoulder the burden?"

 The man raised an eyebrow at the notion.
 He looked down at the front on the box.